RI:SE: History

 Original presenters included Mark Durden-Smith, Colin Murray, Kirsty Gallacher, Edith Bowman, Tom Binns, Chris Rogers, Liz Bonnin and Henry Bonsu.

+The show launched on 29 April 2002 with a voiceover announcing "now on 4 a brand new way to wake up on Channel 4".
+There were no titles, just music in a high-tech studio with large video screens and a devoted news wall.
+Chris Rogers presented the top 6 stories before handing over to Kirsty Gallacher for the sport.

+A pilot episode was filmed in real time with Chris Moyles.
+During one of the commercial breaks, Chris was asked by a woman from the production company what he thought of the show and he said that it was "just a bit boring" but understood it was what the production company wanted for the show.

-Its viewing figures did not meet the initial expectations, and a variety of format changes were made to try to boost ratings.
-The programme began to model itself after The Big Breakfast, with the presenters sitting as a couple in front of French windows, games, competitions, crew involvement and outside broadcasts with the likes of Mel Giedroyc and Sue Perkins drafted in.
-This was despite ratings increasing during its coverage of Big Brother 3 where over 500,000 tuned in.
+Its viewing figures did not meet initial expectations, and a variety of format changes were made to try to boost ratings.
+The programme began to model itself on The Big Breakfast, with the presenters sitting as a couple in front of French windows, games, competitions, crew involvement and outside broadcasts with the likes of Mel Giedroyc and Sue Perkins drafted in.
+This was despite ratings increasing during its coverage of Big Brother 4 where over 500,000 tuned in.

+Its first run underwent many presenting changes and producer departures as there was little interest in the show.
+Fans of The Big Breakfast, who had reignited their interest in the show in 2002 when it returned to form with the arrival of Lisa Rogers for the last 3 months, disliked the new show over its opening comments of there not been any whooping crew members where the previous breakfast incumbent seemed to thrive upon.

-The show launched on the 29th April 2002 and in its first run underwent many presenting changes and producer departures as there was little interest in the show.
-Many criticised the show for its lack of titles, over reliance on a news ticker and six pack of news and unfunny features like search for a nobody, strap me down and lip service.
-The show was trounced in the ratings by GMTV.
-Sebastian Scott the executive producer who was present in the launch said that the expectation was for viewers to not watch it at length but to watch it in small increments.
+Many criticised the show for its lack of titles, over reliance on a news ticker and six pack of news and unfunny features like "search for a nobody", "strap me down" and "lip service".
+The news ticker would often show stories on a rolling basis alternating between news, sport, weather and travel.
+Presenters would share items between them and have specialisms Chris with news, Edith with entertainment etc. The show was trounced in the ratings by GMTV.
+Sebastian Scott, the executive producer who was present at the launch, said that the expectation was for viewers to not watch it at length but to watch it in small increments.

-Various presenter changes occurred where it was announced that Mark Durden Smith, Colin Murray, Liz Bonnin, Chris Rogers and Kirsty Gallagher would leave.
+Various presenter changes occurred after it was announced that Mark Durden Smith, Colin Murray, Liz Bonnin, Chris Rogers and Kirsty Gallacher would leave.

 This happened in various stages throughout the latter part of 2002.
-The final episode of the year saw a reworking of Shakin Stevens Merry Christmas Everyone with Girls Aloud and Popstars The Rivals competitors and celebrities singing on the video.
+The final episode of the year saw a reworking of Shakin' Stevens Merry Christmas Everyone with Girls Aloud and Popstars The Rivals competitors and celebrities singing on the video.
 The famous blinking clock effect accompanied by a snowflake and a Christmas theme.

-The show’s music changed on October 1st with the clock changing from white to yellow and the music soundtrack sounding more enlivened and more uplifting.
+The show’s music changed on 1 October with the clock changing from white to yellow and the music soundtrack sounding more enlivened and more uplifting.